What is the best way to study the Bible? Here are some tips on how to study the Bible and gain deeper insights and understanding.

 - Remember that the Bible, as it was originally written, does not contradict itself.
 This can be helpful to keep in mind when studying apparent contradictions.
 Some can be easily cleared up by studying the context.
 Others can be resolved by studying relevant Bible resources that point out translation errors and ambiguities.
 For more on this, see the article “Contradictions in the Bible?”

 Your Bible can be your most important study tool.
-(See the article “Bible Study Tools: Where to Start.”)
+(See the article “Bible Study Tools: Where to Start” as well as our overview articles about each of the 66 “Books of the Bible.”)

 Translation is not an exact science, though, so comparing different Bible translations and other Bible study aids can help modern readers better understand the original meaning.